Fast, effortless and 100% online.

 Don’t be!
 We’re here to tell you all about these new changes and how Making Tax Digital for the self-employed affects you.

 The new MTD changes for Income Tax will only apply if you’re self-employed or a landlord and have an annual income of more than £30,000.

 So, if you already file for Self Assessment and pay your taxes this way, then MTD for self-employed will apply to you.
 If you meet these requirements, you’re required by HMRC to register and ensure you have MTD-compatible software before the deadline.

-If you earn less than the £10k a year threshold, you can still use HMRC’s online services to complete Self Assessment as normal.
+If you earn less than the £30k a year threshold, you can still use HMRC’s online services to complete Self Assessment as normal.
 HMRC will be announcing more over time on whether or not you’ll need to switch over to MTD and by when.